AnthonyBronca/TypeScript-Course/Chapter3/Chapter3.md

 loggingIdentity([1, 2, 3]); // prints "Length of
 ```

-Generics are going to be used heavily when we introduce them in React!
+Generics are going to be used heavily when we introduce them in React, but let's also take a look at Generics with plain vanilla HTML and DOM manipulation.

+## Generics with DOM

+In this directory, you will find a file called generics.html.
+Take a look at the classes and ids for the simple web page.
+Open the html in a local browser session, so we can take a look at the console as we make some changes to the typescript code.
+The TypeScript code for this section will be in the file called dom.ts

 **Unit Test Still in Production**